bertrandtibo/bertrandtibo.github.io/_news/announcement_27.md

 ---
 layout: post
-date: 2020-10-01
+date: 2020-10-02
 inline: true
 ---

-Welcome to Henry who is joining the group as a PhD student in the maths department!
-Originally from Cardiff, he recently graduated with an MSci in mathematics from Imperial.
-Henry will be working on minimal models of active matter with applications to bacterial colonies.
+Shivan is joining the group for his final year MSci project.
+He will be using tools of empirical dynamic modelling to study interactions between species in a complex marine ecosystem. :tropical_fish: Welcome Shivan!